husarion/erc2025/RULES.md

 | Completing all subtasks in the first try                        | 1              |
 | **Sum**                                                         | **20**         |

 Free Husarnet account should be enough for most setups.
-If you need more than that - contact Organisers - we will increase your limit for the duration of the Competition.
+If you need more than that - contact Operator - we will increase your limit for the duration of the Competition.

 For some of the subtasks you'll be required to provide some sort of proof that you've completed the task.
 This may be a screenshot, a video, a log file, screen shared on a video call, etc. The exact possibilities will be provided during the Task.
 Please have in mind that the proof should be provided in a timely manner - if you're not able to provide the proof in a reasonable time - the points may not be awarded.
-Please also have in mind that the only language that the Organisers are required to understand is English - so please make sure that the content of the screen/logs are in English.
+Please also have in mind that the only language that the Operator is required to understand is English - so please make sure that the content of the screen/logs are in English.

 During the test be mindful of other contestants - as most likely multiple Teams will be using robots and bandwidth at the same time (which will not be the case for some other Tasks).
 You may or may not be notified in advance which robot you'll be using - so be prepared to connect to any of the platforms.